xinyee20/tp/docs/DeveloperGuide.md

 ### G.3.
 Conclusion

-Overall, we managed to create an all-in-one CS2101 tutorial group manager that is equipped with user-focused features and a neat user interface.
-Our team put in a huge amount of effort in enhancing our features andensuring that the features work as intended.
+Overall, we managed to create an all-in-one CS2101 management software for tutors that is equipped with user-focused features and a neat user interface.
+Our team put in a huge amount of effort in enhancing our features and ensuring that the features work as intended.
 Throughout the development process, we consistently helped one another in identifying and solving implementation and documentation bugs, as well as assisted one another in implementing tricky functionalities.
 The development process has been a wholly enjoyable one, and each one of us have turned into a better developer in this journey.